-2.4.2 Management and Compute Servers
+2.4.2 Compute and Management Server

-The compute, management and storage layers are converged into a single server VSRN Series appliance cluster, based on VMware vSphere.
-The recommended boundaries of an individual cluster are based on number of the nodes supported for vSphere 6 which is currently 64.
+The compute, management and storage layers are converged into a single Dell EMC VxRail Series appliance server cluster, hosting VMware vSphere.
+The recommended boundaries of an individual cluster are based on number of the nodes supported for vSphere 6.x which is 64.